shadoath/dot_files/README.md

 # .files
-You know the files under ~/ that begin with a .
+You know, the basic files under ~/ that begin with a .

 Used to keep my computers and mind in sync.